pymupdf/PyMuPDF/docs/document.rst

   .. method:: bake(*, annots=True, widgets=True)

     PDF only: Convert annotations and / or widgets to become permanent parts of the pages.
-This will retain each page's appearance.
-When widgets (fields) are selected, the document will no longer be a "Form PDF".
+The PDF **will be changed** by this method.
+If `widgets` is `True`, the document will also no longer be a "Form PDF".

+    All pages will look the same, but will no longer have annotations, respectively fields.
+The visible parts will be converted to standard text, vector graphics or images as required.

+    The method may thus be a viable **alternative for PDF-to-PDF conversions** using :meth:`Document.convert_to_pdf`.

+    Please consider that annotations are complex objects and may consist of more data "underneath" their visual appearance.
+Examples are "Text" and "FileAttachment" annotations.
+When "baking in" annotations / widgets with this method, all this underlying information (attached files, comments, associated PopUp annotations, etc.) will be lost and be removed on next garbage collection.

-    Use this feature for instance in :meth:`Document.insert_pdf` (which supports no copying of widgets) or :meth:`Page.show_pdf_page` (which supports neither annotations nor widgets) when the same page appearance is desired.
+    Use this feature for instance for methods :meth:`Document.insert_pdf` (which supports no copying of widgets) or :meth:`Page.show_pdf_page` (which supports neither annotations nor widgets) when the source pages should look exactly the same in the target.

     :arg bool annots: convert annotations.
     :arg bool widgets: convert fields / widgets.
 After execution, the document will no longer be a "Form PDF".